wrode/Blog/_posts/2016-05-29-Blockchain.md

 Once you start asking *how* Blockchain technology does this

 For both **ownership** and **agreement about agreements** the solution is having one source of the truth.
 One agreed upon state.
 The solution has usually always been to have one central authority who is in charge of this state.

+That’s what is meant by decentralized.
+Instead of one entity managing a central truth for everyone else, now many entities can own an up to date copy of the truth.

+If we pretend the Blochchain is based on magic instead of fancy technology, this is how it works:
+All people who want to own a document with the “agreed upon state” for a particular subject (there can be open to the public blockchain and closed types) get an enchanted document, which updates itself with the agreed upon state of things.
+The document is enchanted in such a way that people cannot make changes to the truth unless you are being honest.
+So that you cannot change the document to say that you own an apartment which you don’t.
+Only if you have truly brought the new apartment, then the enchanted dokument allows to be updated, and since it is enchanted, all the other enchanted lists also make the update to themselves.

+Is it cheating to use "magic" to get around the promise of not using IT jargon*

 Blockchain is essentially just a new way of documenting the state.
 It´s a way to make a group agree about how .